 It is understood that the American drug dealer and prison escapee Bart Allen Helmus is being kept alive at the hospital treating him in Sa Kaeo with a ventilator.
 It comes as some local Thai media outlets on Wednesday reported that the man had already died after his heart was understood to have stopped a number of times as doctors operated on him when he was first brought in by police and rescue services.

-A doctor at Sa Kaeo’s Crown Prince Hospital has confirmed that the American inmate from Kentucky, who dramatically escaped last Monday with his wife and a Thai inmate from the cells at Pattaya Provincial Court and was reported by various local Thai media outlets on Wednesday as having already died is still clinging on to life.
+A doctor at Sa Kaeo’s Prince Hospital has confirmed that the American inmate from Kentucky, who escaped last Monday and was reported by various local Thai media outlets on Wednesday as having died is still clinging on to life.

-Helmus cannot breathe without a ventilator and has suffered traumatic brain injury
+Helmus cannot breathe without a ventilator and has suffered traumatic brain injuries

-The medical process involved the insertion of an endotracheal tube into the body through the patient’s mouth and its connection to a ventilator to keep the body breathing.
+The medical process involves the insertion of an endotracheal tube into the body through the patient’s mouth and its connection to a ventilator to keep the body breathing.

-Hospital director said on Thursday that the American was being kept alive by medics
+Hospital said on Thursday that American was still alive although in a coma and on life support

-Concern for Mr Helmus’s wife who is also in intensive care and suffering from internal bleeding
+Concern for Mr Helmus’s wife who is also in intensive care suffering from internal bleeding

-Doctors are also expressing concern for Mr Helmus’s Thai wife, 31-year-old Sirinapha Wisetrit, who is reported to have suffered from gunshot injuries after Mr Helmus attempted to take both their lives in a murder-suicide pact at the turning point of last Wednesday showdown with police at a sugar plantation in rural Sa Kaeo.
+Doctors are also expressing concern for Mr Helmus’s Thai wife, 31-year-old Sirinapha Wisetrit, who is reported to have suffered from gunshot injuries after Mr Helmus attempted to take both their lives in a murder-suicide pact at the climax to last Wednesday showdown with police in a sugar plantation in rural Sa Kaeo.

 Doctors have said the woman is suffering from internal bleeding and is being closely monitored by her medical team.
 They also confirmed that contrary to press reports after the prison escape, she is not pregnant.

-Mr Helmus held his wife’s head next to his as he attempted to kill them both.
-One of two bullets fired is believed grazed her forehead in the climactic moment at approximately 3 pm on Wednesday when he fired two shots from his 9 mm pistol.
+It is understood that Mr Helmus held his wife’s head next to his as he attempted to kill them both and that one of two bullets fired grazed her forehead in the climactic moment at approximately 3 pm on Wednesday when he fired two shots using his 9 mm automatic pistol.

 Key player in organising the breakout

-Their plan was foiled after police managed to intercept the fifth and final escape vehicle, a Toyota SUV left in Sa Kaeo which was meant to take the three escaped inmates into the neighbouring kingdom of Cambodia.
+Their plan was foiled after police managed to intercept the fifth and final escape vehicle, a Toyota SUV left in Sa Kaeo which was meant to take them into the neighbouring kingdom of Cambodia.

-Helmus and his wife met Mr Noi at court hearings and became friends leading to the escape plot
+Helmus and his Thai wife met Mr Noi at court

-The American and his Thai wife had befriended Mr Noi during their court appearances in Pattaya as the legal proceedings against them went through their stages.
+It is understood that the American Bart Allen Helmus and his Thai wife had befriended Mr Noi during their court appearances in Pattaya as the legal proceedings against them went through their stages.

-Mr Noi and his family members are now facing serious charges in connection with the breakout and the attempted murder of the Provincial Court police officer stabbed by Mr Helmus during the breakout from the court building last Monday at approximately 3 pm.
+Mr Noi and his family members are now facing weighty charges in connection with the breakout and the attempted murder of the Provincial Court police officer stabbed by Mr Helmus during the frantic breakout from the court building.